digimarc-corp/c2pa-content-credentials-extension/README.md

 This repository provides an implementation of a C2PA manifest validator running directly in Chrome as a browser extension.
 Its purpose is to validate and display Content Credentials for JPG images that embed a C2PA compliant manifest.
 Thanks to the validation being done independently of the site a user is surfing on, it should enable users to make better decisions about which image should and shouldn’t be trusted.

 This project is built on top of the open source C2PA-JS Library built by the [Content Authenticity Initiative team](https://opensource.contentauthenticity.org/) and we would like to thank them here for their pioneering work.
-The [full list of libraries](blob/main/THIRD_PARTY_LICENSES.md) used in this project can be found here.
+The [full list of libraries](THIRD_PARTY_LICENSES.md) used in this project can be found here.

 Warning: This is an early release of this extension subject to material changes.
 A number of issues are known and we welcome feedback by submitting [issues](issues).

 ![Animation of extension](docs/c2pa-extension-digimarc.gif)

-## Getting Started
+## Getting started

-### Chrome Store
+### Chrome Web Store

 The extension has been submitted to the Chrome Web Store and is pending approval.
 We will post a link here once it has been approved.
 Meanwhile you can fall back to a local installation as specified below.

+### Local installation

+1. Download the zip archive of the [latest release](releases)
+2. Unzip the archive
+2. Open Chrome and go to `chrome://extensions`.
+3. Enable Developer Mode (top right corner).
+4. Click on `Load unpacked`.
+5. Select the unzipped folder.
+6. Try it out! (see Usage below)

-## Usage
+### Usage

 Once the extension is installed, click on the plugin icon on the top right, it will display a popup window.